Rest Homes and Residential Care in New Zealand

 Types of residential care

-Not all residential care facilities offer the same level of care.
-In New Zealand, care is provided at different levels depending on a person's needs.
+Not all facilities offer the same level of care.
+In New Zealand, care is provided at four main levels, plus short-term respite care.
+The level your parent needs is determined by a formal needs assessment, not by the family or the facility.

-Specialist units for people with dementia or significant cognitive decline.
-These units typically have secure environments, trained dementia care staff, and programmes designed for people living with memory conditions.
-Not all rest homes have specialist dementia units — it is worth asking specifically about this.
+Dementia care units have secure environments, staff trained in dementia care, and programmes designed for people living with memory conditions.
+Not all rest homes have a dementia unit, so ask specifically.
+Ourdementia care pagecovers this in more depth.

-Specialist care for older people with complex mental health needs alongside dementia or cognitive decline.
-This is a more specialist and less widely available level of care.
+Psychogeriatric care is specialist care for older people with complex mental health needs alongside dementia or cognitive decline.
+It is less widely available, and placements are usually arranged through the needs assessment process.

-Short-term residential care — days to weeks — to give family carers a break or to support recovery after a hospital admission.
-Some facilities offer dedicated respite beds; others accommodate respite within their permanent care population.
+Respite care is short-term care, from days to weeks, to give family carers a break or to support recovery after a hospital stay.
+See our respite care page for how to arrange it.

 How to access residential care